Boris Johnson in intensive care after coronavirus symptoms worsen

 This horrific virus does not discriminate.
 Anyone can get it.
 Anyone can spread it.
 Please #StayHomeSaveLives

-The deterioration in the prime minister’s condition comes as the coronavirus epidemic enters what health officials expected to be its most intense phase.
-His government has faced criticism for its initial reluctance to introduce strict social distancing measures and a low level of testing for the virus.
+The deterioration in the prime minister’s condition comes as the coronavirus epidemic enters what UK health officials expected to be its most intense phase.
+The government has faced criticism for its initial reluctance to introduce strict social distancing measures and a low level of testing for the virus.

 The number of recorded deaths in Britain from coronavirus fell for the second day in succession, with 439 new deaths bringing the country’s death toll so far to 5,373.